xihan-qin/GGAT-GatedFusion/README.md

 - **GGAT-Disease** (`model_type = "label"`)

 #### Runtime Notes
-- The default number of training epochs is **3000**, which requires a GPU and takes approximately **9 hours** to complete on Google Colab.
+- The default number of training epochs is **3000**, which takes approximately **9 hours** to complete on Google Colab.
-- For users who only want to **verify that the code runs correctly** or to **inspect the model design**, the number of epochs can be reduced (e.g., `epochs = 1`), in which case the notebook will finish within a few minutes.
+- For users who only want to **verify that the code runs correctly** or to **inspect the model design**, the number of epochs can be reduced (e.g., `epochs = 1`), in which case it will finish within a few minutes.

 #### GGAT single-channel framework
 ![fig1](https://github.com/xihan-qin/GGAT-GatedFusion/blob/master/figs/GGAT%20channel.png)